 2. Use our top tips to be a successful investor

 - Do your research.
-Evaluate all the pros and cons of investing in the EURO STOXX 50, especially since there are many other indices or other investment opportunities you can choose to put your money into.
+Evaluate all the pros and cons of the EURO STOXX 50, especially since there are many other indices or other investment opportunities you can choose to put your money into.
 Once you’ve done your research, construct an investment plan; having a sound investment plan will improve your chances of success and enable you to keep your cool when market volatility hits.

 - Set a budget.
 The budget you pick should reflect both your tolerance for risk and how much money you can afford to lose.
 Suffering big investing losses can hurt both your confidence and your ability to make future trades.

 - Select the right platform.
 Deciding on the right trading platform for your investing goals could be as simple as choosing the cheapest option, or finding the most hands-on approach, even if it’s more expensive.
 It all depends on what you’re personally looking for.